Color Genes of Pedigree Dogs

 The next allele, si, mean 'irish spotting'.
 This involves white spotting on most parts of the coat, but not crossing the back.

-Moving on down we next come to sp, 'piebald'.
+Moving down the series is sp, 'piebald'.
 The white is more extensive than irish spotting, and often crosses the back.

 The most recessive allele in the series is sw, or 'extreme white piebald'.
 A dog that is homozygous for sw will be almost entirely white, e.g. the Dalmatian.